matttuckert/classOverlap/README.md

 ```
 > git clone https://github.com/matttuckert/classOverlap.git
 ```
-* Run the initial install of the required node modules, defined in the package.json file.
+* Run the initial install of the required node modules in web folder, defined in the package.json file.
 This may take about 5 minutes

 ```
 > npm i